oransimhony/o/README.md

 # O

-An interpreted dynamically typed programming language made in Python with SLY
+An interpreted type-inferred programming language made in Python with SLY

 ## Getting Started